 Still have concerns?
-Refer to MASH (Multi-Agency Safeguarding Hub) Social Care

-Have child/families' personal details to hand and be clear about concern/ allegations.
+Refer to MASH (Multi-Agency Safeguarding Hub) Social Care Have child/families' personal details to hand

 Safeguarding concern Resolved /no longer held

 Support has been agreed, record decision, any follow up actions.

 Children's Social Care During Office Hour, Monday to Friday Multi Agency Safeguarding Hub (MASH) Tel: Advice 0151 934 4013/4481 Complete on line form If the child is at immediate risk TEL: 999/101 and ask for assistance Record all decisions and actions, working to agreed outcomes and within timescales.
 Escalate any emerging threats/concerns by adopting Sefton Local safeguarding Children Board procedures